-Tri Delta boasts an impressive collection of 3,000 passionate volunteers, serving in a variety of national, regional and local roles to support and guide every operational level of the organization.
+Tri Delta boasts an impressive collection of nearly 2,500 passionate volunteers, serving in a variety of roles to support and guide every operational level of the organization.

 Board Leadership